Reference

 This not only lets you link to other blocks, but it also lets you embed individual blocks and their children inside another page.

-Go to a block you want to link to or embed elsewhere.
+Go to the block you want to link to or embed elsewhere.
 Open the block menu by clicking on the handle with the six dots at the top left.
 Go to Copy > Copy block reference.

 This will copy the link to this block to your clipboard.
 The last step is to paste this link at the place where you want to link or embed the block.